 As a general rule, a 5- to 6-month supply of homes for sale indicates a balanced real estate market.
 It’s not a seller’s or buyer’s market, but more “neutral” in nature.
 When supply falls well below that level, you have a seller’s market.
 Having more supply, on the other hand, will create more of a buyer’s market.

-So those planning to buy a home in Bellevue may still want to move quickly with a strong offer when the right property comes along, but they may have more time to play with compared to the summer of 2018.
+This means that the average home listed for sale in the area is not taking very long to sell these days.
+So those planning to buy a home in Bellevue may still want to move quickly with a strong offer when the right property comes along in 2020.

-Need a mortgage in Bellevue?
+Need a Mortgage in Bellevue?